seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

 - `calculateColumnTotal`
     - `calculateColumnTotalForFiveValues` - belongs to the generalized legal inputs partition
     - `calculateColumnTotalNoCols` - belongs to the generalized legal inputs partition
+    - `calculateColumnTotalNegCol` - belongs to the generalized legal inputs partition
+    - `calculateColumnTotalColOutOfBounds` - belongs to the generalized legal inputs partition
     - `calculateColumnTotalAllPosInt` - belongs to the generalized legal inputs partition
     - `calculateColumnTotalAllNegInt` - belongs to the generalized legal inputs partition
     - `calculateColumnTotalMixedInt` - belongs to the generalized legal inputs partition